 Tattoo Ink Allergy - Symptoms & Treatment Guide

 For most people, the worst part of getting a tattoo is the pain of getting inked with the tattoo gun.
-But if you discover that you’re allergic to tattoo ink, that momentary pain isn’t the only thing you’ll have to deal with.
+Although, if you discover that you’re allergic to tattoo ink, that momentary pain isn’t the only thing you’ll have to deal with.

 It’s important to consider this even if the tattoo you’re getting isn’t your first.
 Not all tattoo ink is made of the same components, so even if your first tattoo turned out fine, you might still have an allergic reaction from the next one you get.

-If you’re considering a tattoo or have one and suspect that you might be having an allergic reaction to the ink, keep reading.
+If you’re considering a tattoo, or have one and suspect that you might be having an allergic reaction to the ink, keep reading.
 We’ll cover everything you need to know about tattoo ink allergies, how to spot a reaction, and what to do about it.

 What Is a Tattoo Ink Allergy?

-A tattoo ink allergy manifests itself as one or more skin abnormalities at the site of a tattoo as a result to the body’s negative reaction to the tattoo ink.
+A tattoo ink allergy manifests itself as one or more skin abnormalities at the site of a tattoo, as a result to the body’s negative reaction to the tattoo ink.

 If you have an allergic reaction to the ink in your tattoo, it will probably show up as a red, itchy rash.
 Your skin could also flake and take on a scaly appearance.
 In some rare cases, your allergy might cause small bumps to form across the tattoo.

-It’s important to know that not every skin condition that results from getting a tattoo is allergic reaction.
+It’s important to know that not every skin condition that results from getting a tattoo, is an allergic reaction.
 It’s common for people getting a tattoo to experience inflammation (redness, swelling, and irritation).
 This is usually just the skin’s reaction to the tattoo gun and not necessarily a sign that you have an allergy to the ink.
 This kind of inflammation is also relatively benign and should resolve itself within a few weeks.

 What Causes Tattoo Ink Allergy?